DANIEL ARTHUR LAPRES

 The achievements of the EU negotiators

 Especially noteworthy are the achievements of the EU negotiators beyond what the concerned economic interest group had sought.
-For instance, the Council of the Bars and Law Societies of the European Union called upon China "to allow foreign law firms to advise on home country, any third country and international law" as well as"to allow Chinese lawyers working for foreign law firms to advise on Chinese law" (emphasis added).
-The EU apparently claims that its negotiators also obtained the right for lawyers of WTO member countries to advise on Chinese law.
+For instance, in the field of legal services, the Council of the Bars and Law Societies of the European Union called upon China "to allow foreign law firms to advise on home country, any third country and international law".
+The EU has announced that its negotiators also obtained the right for lawyers of WTO member countries to advise on Chinese law, a domain expressly excluded from the agreement with the US.

 What was not achieved